LisaHJung/Download--Elasticsearch-and-Kibana-macOS-Linux-Windows-/README.md

 Click on the `menu` option(red box) to display a drop down menu.
 Scroll down to management section and click on `Dev Tools` option(green box).

-This tool allows us to easily send queries to Elasticsearch.
+You will see the following interface here where you can send search queries to Elasticsearch!

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/p61s5ya2d537hi8fx3w0.png)

+Congrats.
+You have successfully downloaded and ran Elasticsearch and Kibana on Windows!